Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 Annotated assembly code

-Now let us look at the generated assembly code.
-The assembly code is annotated with the flow chart above.
+Now, let us look at the generated assembly code, which is annotated with the flow chart above.

 ; 🌳 Input: rdi: &Tree<u64>